Banking, Money and Taxes in China

 Opening a bank account in China is relatively hassle-free.
 Familiar international brands and a number of local institutions are available.
 Both options have pros and cons, and the best choice depends on individual circumstances.

-Many expats prefer utilising the services of an international bank such as HSBC or Citibank, especially if they already have an existing account.
-International banks do, however, require a sizeable minimum balance or maintenance deposit, and ATMs may be limited in certain locations, especially outside large cities.
-International credit cards are also widely accepted.
+Many expats prefer using an international bank such as HSBC or Citibank, especially if they have an existing account with one of these.
+But international banks require a sizeable minimum balance or maintenance deposit, and ATMs may be limited in certain locations, especially outside large cities.
+International credit cards are widely accepted.

-As with many bureaucratic processes in China, the language barrier occasionally presents a problem.
-Information provided by banks is often written in Chinese, and asking for an English translation or bringing along someone who speaks the language might be necessary.
+As with many bureaucratic processes in China, the language barrier can present a problem.
+Information provided by banks is often written in Chinese, and asking for an English translation or enlisting the help of someone who speaks the language may be necessary.

-Otherwise, many identify a branch in close proximity to their home or workplace where the employees speak English, and use this outlet for more complicated queries.
+Otherwise, many expats identify a branch where employees can speak English and in close proximity to their home or workplace, and use this outlet for complicated queries.

 Certain banks are well known among expats for their user-friendly and reliable English Internet banking systems, chief among these are ICBC and CBC.